 Normally, the lining of the stomach and small intestines can protect itself against strong stomach acids.
 But if the lining breaks down, the result may be:

 Most ulcers occur in the first, inner surface, layer of the inner lining.
 A hole in the stomach or duodenum is called a perforation.
 This is a medical emergency.

 The most common cause of ulcers is infection of the stomach by bacteria called Helicobacter pylori (H pylori).
 Most people with peptic ulcers have these bacteria living in their digestive tract.
 Yet, many people who have these bacteria in their stomach do not develop an ulcer.

 The following factors raise your risk for peptic ulcers:

-Small ulcers may not cause any symptoms.
+Small ulcers may not cause any symptoms and may heal without treatment.
 Some ulcers can cause serious bleeding.

 Abdominal pain (often in the upper mid-abdomen) is a common symptom.
 The pain can differ from person to person.
 Some people have no pain.